CodeNekt/brand-kit/README.md

-# Codenekt – Brand kit
+# CodeNekt – Brand kit

-Welcome to the official brand kit repository of the **Codenekt** project.
+Welcome to the official brand kit repository of the **CodeNekt** project.

-This repository contains visual materials to be used for communication, design, and promotional purposes related to Codenekt.
+This repository contains visual materials to be used for communication, design, and promotional purposes related to CodeNekt.

 All files are provided in high quality formats for use across websites, presentations, documents, and more.

 ## 📌 Usage

-You are free to use these assets for any communication or design purpose related to **Codenekt**, as long as the brand is represented respectfully.
+You are free to use these assets for any communication or design purpose related to **CodeNekt**, as long as the brand is represented respectfully.

 ## 🙌 Contributing